 Reminiscence isn’t just a sci-fi film; it’s also a thriller that reminded me of older classics.
 It had a strong detective noir vibe, with the lead character consistently questioning himself and giving full descriptions of his thoughts through narration.

 I enjoyed plenty of aspects here, but a few minor details certainly held this mysterious film back.
 Elements such as the narration from the lead himself can at times feel cheesy and forced.
 The film’s mystery is certainly a good one, but it’s not a mystery that had me on the edge of my seat or overly invested; it’s just a good story.
 This could also perhaps be because the introduction of the romance earlier in the film is somewhat brief and lacked my general investment.
 No matter, the mystery kept me highly engaged for the full duration, and viewers will want to know the truth.
 At times, the film moves at a slow pace, and some reveals are predictable and, again, not overly exciting as I hoped.
 Despite all of these small factors, it is still enjoyable.

 Overall, I truly enjoyed the majority of this film.
 The general look of the future and Miami being flooded are just some examples, along with the concept of the Reminiscence machine.
 Hugh Jackman is once again great on-screen.
-This lead character conducts a neo-noir style investigation, narrating his thoughts and moves.
+This lead character conducts a neo-noir-style investigation, narrating his thoughts and moves.
 But while being quite enjoyable, some minor issues hold the film back ever so slightly, including moments of forced narration, rushed romance, predictability, and certain reveals that feel smaller than what I expected.
 I had a great time with this film, and it’s certainly a satisfying thriller with strong leading performances and solid visuals.
-Reminiscence (2021) is Now Showing in Australian Cinemas.